SainsburyWellcomeCentre/RCWG/_proposals/research/promotingOpenScience.md

 ### What are we doing to promote open science at the SWC/GCNU?

 To produce open science it is important that we know how to use open science tools like Git, Github, Python and Anaconda.
-We will build on previous work by past (Charly Rosseau and Maxime Rio) and current (Adam Tyson and Steve Lenzi) SWC members to exapnd open-science related activities at the SWC/GCNU.
+We will build on previous work by past (Charly Rosseau and Maxime Rio) and current (Adam Tyson and Steve Lenzi) SWC members to expand open-science related activities at the SWC/GCNU.
 We offer to:

 - Create an Open Science organization to centralize activities at the SWC/GCNU related to open science.